RotherOSS/otobo-docker/README.md

 This README contains detailed info about running OTOBO under Docker.
-For a regular installation see https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html .
+For a regular installation see OTOBO Installation Guide https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html .

 # Basic info regarding running OTOBO under Docker.

-For running OTOBO under HTTP altogether five docker containers are started.
+For running OTOBO under HTTP five docker containers are started.
-For HTTPS yet another container for nginx as a webproxy is started.
+For HTTPS another container for nginx as a webproxy is started.
 These containers are managed via Docker Compose.
-The user can control the workings of Docker Compose via the file _.env_.
+The user can control Docker Compose via the file _.env_.

 ## Overview over the Docker containers